Microsoft-USEduAzure/OpenAIWorkshop/labs/Lab_Automate_Mailbox_Responses/README.md

 ---

-Monitor your Inbox for the automated email response.
+Monitor your inbox for the automated email response.
 As soon as you receive it, open the email and **click one of the options provided**:

 ![](../../documents/images/Lab-1-screenshot-automatedemailresponsewithoptions.png)